 What do I mean by that?
 The obvious, of course, is having questionable characters coming and going.
 It also means the quality of the neighborhood.
 Would I feel safe at night to walk?
 Is it possible to leave my car unlocked?
 How many break-ins has the neighborhood experienced?
 It also concerns my dogs’ safety; a gate left open might let them get access to a busy street or carelessness with pesticides, cleaners, and other substances might harm them.
 These are topics that I would need to discuss, in addition to the typical household habits.

-The Compatibility Assessment stresses communication.
+The Interview Guide stresses communication.
 Talk it through, get to know your possible housemate, ask questions, and answer honestly.
 If some responses seem off or just don’t sit well with you, remember you’re under no obligation to move forward with this person.
 You’ve explored and it’s not a fit.
 And that is the power of using the Assessment.

-Have you taken the Compatibility Assessment?
+Have you looked at the Interview Guide?
 What stands out for you in thinking about living with another that needs to be thoroughly discussed?